Eight governance gaps. Eight modules.

 - Guest access monitoring for sensitivity-labeled sites

-- Configurable policy engine: alert-only, alert-and-recommend, or auto-remediate
+- Configurable policy engine in React UI: alert-only, alert-and-recommend, or auto-remediate

 Microsoft deletes your analytics after 180 days.
 Your compliance team needs them for years.

-- Daily extraction from Graph API endpoints: SharePoint site usage, SharePoint activity, Teams user activity, Teams device usage, Teams team activity
+- Daily extraction via timer-triggered Azure Function from Graph API endpoints: SharePoint site usage, SharePoint activity, Teams user activity, Teams device usage, Teams team activity

-- Unlimited historical retention in Azure SQL within customer's tenant
+- Unlimited historical retention in Azure SQL Serverless within customer's subscription

-- Pre-built Power BI dashboards for year-over-year trend analysis
+- Interactive React dashboards for year-over-year trend analysis (Recharts line/bar/area charts)

 End Teams sprawl.
 Govern every workspace from creation to retirement.

-- Content-rich templates: pre-populated folders, files, channels, Planner tasks, pages, and web parts
+- Content-rich templates: pre-populated folders, channels, Planner tasks, and default pages

 - Naming convention enforcement and metadata capture at creation time